Human Motion Transfer with 3D Constraints and Detail Enhancement: Experiments

 \subsection{Setup}

-{\bf Dataset.} To verify the performance of our method, we collected three types of data: the dataset published by~\cite{chan18:every_dance_now}, 10 in-the-wild single-dancer videos from YouTube (including the data used by~\cite{wang2018vid2vid}) and 5 videos filmed by ourselves, out of which 2 with ordinary background and 3 with green screen.
-All videos are at $1920 \times 1080$ resolution or $1024 \times 512$ resolution.
-Each subject wears different clothes and performs different types of action such as freestyle dancing and stretching exercises.
-To prepare for training and testing, We cut the start and end parts that contain no action, and crop and normalize each frame to the same size by simple scaling and translation.
+{\bf Datasets.} To evaluate the performance of our method, we collected three types of data: the dataset published by~\cite{chan18:every_dance_now}, a few single-dancer videos from YouTube and Bilibili, and 5 videos filmed by ourselves (2 with ordinary background and 3 with green screen).
+Each subject wears different clothes and performs different types of action such as freestyle dancing and stretching exercises. \sytminor{\hbminor{We obtained these subjects' consent to use their video data for our experiments.}} We cut out the start and end parts that contain no action, crop and normalize each frame to $1024 \times 512$ resolution by simple scaling and translation.
+Note that each video in our dataset can serve as either a source or target video.

-{\bf Implementation details.} We adopt a multi-stage training strategy in our method using Adam optimizer with learning rate 0.0001.
+{\bf Implementation Details.} We adopt a multi-stage training strategy in our method using Adam optimizer with \hbmajor{the} learning rate \hbmajor{of} 0.0001.
 In the first stage, we pre-train the MT-Net for 20 epochs.
-In the next stage, the parameters of MT-Net are fixed and DE-Net is trained individually for 10 epoches.
-We set hyperparameters $\lambda_{FM} = 10$ and $\lambda_P = 5$ for both stages.
-More details about MT-Net and DE-Net are given in supplementary material.
+In the next stage, the parameters of MT-Net are fixed and \hbmajor{the} DE-Net is trained individually for 10 epochs.
+We set hyper-parameters $\lambda_{FM} = 10$ \hbmajor{and} $\lambda_P = 5$ for both stages and $\lambda_{reg} = 10$ for the second stage.
+More details about MT-Net and DE-Net \hbmajor{training} are given in \hbmajor{the} supplementary material\hbmajor{s}.